josephrclick/voice-transcribe/README.md

    - **Concise**: For when you need to get to the point
    - **Balanced**: The Goldilocks zone of prompts
    - **Detailed**: For when you need the LLM to really get it
+3. **Select your AI model** (NEW!):
+   - **GPT-4o Mini**: Current model ($0.15/1K tokens)
+   - **GPT-4.1 Mini**: Coming Q1 2026 - 53% cheaper! ($0.07/1K tokens)
+   - Model selection persists between sessions
+   - Automatic fallback if selected model unavailable
-3. **Speak naturally** - "um, so like, I need a function that, you know, reads CSVs and stuff"
+4. **Speak naturally** - "um, so like, I need a function that, you know, reads CSVs and stuff"
-4. **Watch the magic** - See a preview while it enhances: "Enhancing: um, so like, I need a function that..."
+5. **Watch the magic** - See a preview while it enhances: "Enhancing: um, so like, I need a function that..."
-5. **Get enhanced** - "Create a Python function that reads CSV files, handles encoding issues, and provides error handling with clear documentation"
+6. **Get enhanced** - "Create a Python function that reads CSV files, handles encoding issues, and provides error handling with clear documentation"
-6. **Copy what you need** - Separate copy buttons for original and enhanced versions
+7. **Copy what you need** - Separate copy buttons for original and enhanced versions

 ### Side-by-Side View